What is your role at Vinehall?

 What made you want to become a teacher?

 I always wanted to become a teacher because I have a love of Maths which I wanted to pass on.
-I started life in a secondary school teaching GCSE and A level Maths.
-I moved quickly into roles where I could affect the teaching of the school being a Head of Maths and then into a leadership role so although I taught less, I was in a position to make key changes to my school.
-When my granddaughter was born I decided that a change was needed so I had the priveledge of giving up work to look after her whilst my daughter worked part time.
-The role at Vinehall School was advertised just as my granddaughter started nursery so with perfect timimg!
-Teaching year 4 to 8 Maths revolutionised the way I thought about things and gave me a new excitement for teaching which was fantastic at this stage of my career.
+I started my career in a secondary school teaching GCSE and A level Maths.
+I moved quickly into roles where I could affect the teaching of maths at the school being a Head of Department and then into a leadership role so, although I taught less, I was in a position to make key changes to my school.
+When my granddaughter was born I decided that a change was needed so I had the privilege of giving up work to look after her whilst my daughter worked part-time.
+The role at Vinehall School was advertised just as my granddaughter started nursery, so with perfect timimg!
+Teaching Year 4 to 8 Maths revolutionised the way I thought about things and gave me a new excitement for teaching which was fantastic at this stage of my career.

 What do you enjoy most about Vinehall?

 I love the children, the staff, the grounds, in fact everything!